Kids These Days

 While we may lament the evils of “today’s society” that are constantly relayed in the 24 hour news cycle, the reality is that younger generations tend to be more educated, more inclusive, and less violent than those that came before them.
 Despite adults’ instinct to nostalgically wish for the past, the idea of the good old days is fantasy when we examine historical data and other measures of prosperity.
 Our history is full of inconvenient truths that we ignore as we yearn for the past and fear the future.

 While I may not have achieved the lofty goals of young Nicole, I am proud of the adult I have become.
 I’m not working on a novel, but I finally found the confidence to begin publishing my writing.
 I didn’t marry David Justice, but I am married to a man who is my partner, my confidante, and the love of my life, which is much better.
-I’m working at my adult dream job and get to revisit my childhood passions every night at soccer and basketball practice.
+I’m working on my adult dream job and get to revisit my childhood passions every night at soccer and basketball practice.
 I am raising two kind, brave, and thoughtful children who will take on the world and make it better in their own unique ways.

 I wasn’t able to arrive at this place in my life without help.
 I was infinitely fortunate to know adults who were my champions and mentors.
 My parents, aunts, uncles, teachers, coaches, and friends didn’t roll their eyes or stifle my unrealistic dreams with their cynicism.
 Instead, they encouraged me to move forward, to be courageous, and make the world around me just a little bit better, sometimes providing guidance and other times the space I needed to figure it out myself.